 Fell running is an extreme sport and injuries and fatalities do happen.
 Pennine does not take responsibility for anyone who runs with the club on organised events and it's therefore essential that each individual takes responsibility for his/her own safety.
 As well as the handicaps and other special events, this also applies to any Thursday night run.
 These are not structured training sessions, so there is no designated organiser or run leader, which means that it's possible there might not be anyone there with more hill experience than you.
 Therefore you should take all the standard precautions that you would on any solo training run.
 The decision to take part in any fell running event (FRA race, Pennine handicap, relay event etc) is the responsibility of the individual runner, and nobody else.

 What kit you wear and carry depends on the weather, the route, the time of year, and your personal circumstances.
 At a minimum, and in line with FRA best practice guidelines, you should carry full body cover (waterproof or windproof according to conditions), hat, gloves, map, compass, whistle and emergency food.
 Extra items could include a spare top, survival bag, torch, spare batteries, water bottle, electrolyte tablets, emergency shelter and first aid kit.
+You should always carry a torch on all evening runs that might see you out after dark.
 This is what the club advises, but the responsibility for carrying appropriate kit rests with the individual runner, and not with the club.

 The FRA produce a useful guide on the risks and how to minimise them (FRA Hypothermia Leaflet).
 It's important to remember that wind chill significantly reduces the apparent temperature.
 You should always have enough kit to keep you warm if you have to walk off the hill in any weather conditions